shivarajnaidu/kodemonk-blog/src/content/blog/setting-custom-sever-header-in-nginx.md

 - Go to nginx config folder (`cd /etc/nginx/`) and open the configuration file (`nginx.conf`)
 - Add `more_clear_headers Server;` under *http* section.
 - Restart Nginx webserver (`sudo systemctl restart nginx`)
-- Now verify the response you will see only server name not the version of nginx.
+- Now verify the response you will not see server header.

 ## Setting custom server name to the server header
 - Install `nginx extras` module with the following command `sudo apt install nginx-extras`